0oSaraho0/pp5-ecommerce/README.md

 django.core.exceptions.ImproperlyConfigured: settings.DATABASES is improperly configured.
 Please supply the ENGINE value.
 Check settings documentation for more details.

 I looked at the error and went to the database section in settings.
 I found a typo in Databases and updated this to fix the problem

+Error on donations form.  number of bags field does not show a proper error when the incorrect informatin is put in.
+This is bad ux as the user could become confused as to what to put in the box.
+I have unfortunately not had time to fix this error and as it is only a small bug I felt I could leave it until the next update.

 # Deployment